 A key pillar in the CSIRO Agriculture and Food’s strategy is to invest into frontier science to drive innovation and impact.
 CSIRO's cotton research in Narrabri and Canberra is improving the sustainability, productivity, fibre quality and distinctiveness of the Australian cotton crop through development of high-performing varieties, matching crop management strategies, improved whole supply chain sustainability and traceability, and development of value-added co-products.
 Australia has the highest cotton yields in the world, exporting $2.5 billion of cotton each year.
 CSIRO have proudly contributed to this ranking, not only through our breeding program, but also through improved crop practices that manage pests and their resistance to pesticides while striving to ensure a responsible use of Australia's vital resources such as land and water.

 CSIRO Agriculture and Food develops and delivers science and technology to increase the resilience and sustainability of Australian agricultural systems.
 Our approach is impact-focussed, working with industry and stakeholders to ensure that we deliver outcomes that build resilient farming systems across a portfolio known as our ‘Resilient Farming Systems Impact Area’.
 The core of the Impact Area Portfolio’s science lies in a better understanding of the parts, or components, of the system and how each component interacts, interconnects, interrelates, and in some cases influences each other.
-CSIRO Agriculture and Food are seeking to appoint a Principal Research Scientist (PRS) to lead the area of cotton-centric farming systems science to grow our resilient farming systems impact in cotton-facing systems.
+CSIRO Agriculture and Food are seeking to appoint a Principal Research Scientist (PRS) to lead the area of cotton-centric farming systems science to grow our resilient farming systems impact in cotton-facing systems, including the emerging industry in northern Australia.
 The PRS will focus on:

 Developing the science and go to market strategy for cotton-centric integrated farming systems with a focus on agricultural decision-making including land management that improves farm efficiency and profitability, is future focussed towards sustainable impacts on and off farms and is connected to markets and the supply chain.